 Your best shot is to hang back and try to follow her when she roams.
 Exhaust is a good pick for you and your team if you have only very little CC.
 Use it on her ultimate to shut her down.

 Kassadin is considered to be an anti-mage and that is why he can be dangerous for you.
 Important to this is to never let him get dominant in lane, so try to zone or even kill him before he gets level 6.

 Important in this lane, is to buy Mercury's Treads so his silence is not worth as much to you.
 When he tries to burst you, react with your full combo and you should be okay.
 Make sure to ward both sides of the river to counter his roaming.

 A Kennen - Anivia matchup can easily work both ways, but I feel like Anivia has the edge here.
 While his all-out damage and poke are better than yours, you with a few good executed combo's you can start dominating your lane very easily.

 Very important is to always stay behind your minions and to back off when you have stacks, because otherwise you can let him engage onto you easily.

 While LeBlanc 'officially' counters Anivia, I feel like she does not have to be such a problem when you build to counter her.
-Your build should include an Abyssal Scepter and Mercury's Treads and when you do, you should be fine for a while.
+Your build should include an Abyssal Mask and Mercury's Treads and when you do, you should be fine for a while.

 In lane you can hang back and farm with your ultimate, but again ward both sides of the river to counter her ganks.